 Dennis caught him, “Another Bushmill’s here.”

 They tilted their shots in one slug,“ Prost!”

-Dennis had an almond colored face, full lips, and large soft dark eyes.
-His hair was thinning above a high forehead and he compensated by growing it longish around his collar.
-Sam noticed his suit fit his tall frame perfectly.
+Samantha noted his almond colored face, full lips, and large soft dark eyes.
+His hair thinning above a high forehead, he compensated by growing it long around his collar.
+His suit fit his tall frame perfectly.
 Here was a man who paid attention to fashion.

 Okay Samantha, “Let me tell you an Irish joke.”

 She raised her eyebrows.

 He changed his mind.
 “It was a stupid joke anyway, or Shall we have another drink?”